Pronunciation of 'Metastasis'

 Word Origin

-The word 'metastasis' originates from the Greek word 'metástasis' (μετάστασις), meaning 'displacement' or 'change of position'.
+The term 'Metastasis' originates from the Greek word 'metástasis' (μετάστασις), meaning 'displacement' or 'change of place'.

 Pronunciation Details